-A massive new study that included data from more than a million people suggests that genetics may nudge some individuals toward more risky behavior like smoking, drinking, and speeding.
+A massive new study that included data from more than a million people suggests that genetics may nudge some individuals toward taking risks like smoking, drinking, and speeding.

-Conducted by an international team of scientists led by researchers from the Social Science Genetic Association Consortium (SSGAC), the study published today in the journal Nature Genetics identified 124 genetic variants associated with a person’s willingness to take risks.
+Conducted by an international team of scientists led by researchers from the Social Science Genetic Association Consortium (SSGAC), the study published today in the journal Nature Genetics identified 124 genetic variants associated with a person’s willingness for taking risks.
 The study looked at a person’s propensity for “risky behaviors” like smoking, drinking, driving fast, and having multiple sexual partners.

 “Risk tolerance is a fundamental parameter in the behavioral sciences and has been widely studied in social science genetics,” said Jonathan Beauchamp of the SSGAC, a lead researcher on this paper and an assistant professor at the University of Toronto.
 “But until now few genetic variants had been robustly linked to risk tolerance.
 The study is an effort to get a fuller picture of the genetic factors involved and is a first step towards understanding how those factors interact with environmental factors to influence risk-taking.”